Anthony Sparks: Acting

-Sparks began his career as an actor, working extensively in acclaimed regional theaters and Off-Broadway (i.e. Old Globe Theatre, Crossroads Theater, New York’s The Public Theater), and appeared for five years as the comedic lead in New York and the Broadway tour of the international hit theatre show, STOMP.
+Sparks began his career as an actor, working in regional theaters and Off-Broadway (i.e. Old Globe Theatre, Crossroads Theater, New York’s The Public Theater), and appeared for five years as the comedic lead in New York and the Broadway tour of the theatre show, STOMP.
 He also appeared in the Emmy-winning HBO film, Stomp Out Loud.

 Writing and producing

 Among his plays, Ghetto Punch has appeared in several venues across the country and was featured in American Theatre magazine.

 His television writing credits include the NBC J.J.
 Abrams series Undercovers, the Freeform cop & family drama series, Lincoln Heights, and the CBS cop drama The District.
 He was also a writer and producer on the NBC drama, The Blacklist.
-He is currently the longtime Showrunner and Executive Producer of the critically acclaimed Queen Sugar, the television drama that debuted in 2016 and is created by Ava DuVernay and executive produced by DuVernay and Oprah Winfrey for OWN.
+He is the longtime showrunner and executive producer of the television drama Queen Sugar.
 More recently, he signed a first look deal with Blumhouse Television, where Sparks is developing several projects.

-Sparks and Blumhouse recently sold a drama inspired by the Detroit Youth Choir to the Disney+ streamer, after fielding offers from several networks.
+In addition to recently developing and selling several drama series with studios and networks such as Disney+, Lionsgate, Legendary Television, and Netflix, among others, Sparks has also written for and executive produced the Hulu drama Mike and the Peacock series Bel-Air.

+In May 2025, Sparks was announced as the creator, showrunner, and executive producer on the 7th Heaven reboot in development at CBS Studios.